goupaz/goupaz.com/blog/content/posts/post01/things_we_should_value_in_a_company.md

 So, try to evaluate the criterias in your list, and if the average is above 50% continue doing what you are doing or try pushing it up a bit more, if below 50% start having conversations with people can help to change it, or if nothing helps get ready for your next journey.

-Hope you enjoy reading it, and helps in your journey, as always I love to say:
+Hope you enjoyed reading it, and helps in your journey, as always I love to say:

 *Nobody is wrong, adjust your body.*